About the area

-West Suffolk has five main market towns, Newmarket, Mildenhall, Brandon, Bury St Edmunds and Haverhill.
+West Suffolk has six market towns, Brandon, Bury St Edmunds, Clare, Haverhill, Mildenhall and Newmarket.

 Bury St Edmunds, the largest settlement in West Suffolk, has been a prosperous town for centuries.
 People are drawn to its market and Georgian architecture, shops, leisure and cultural facilities.